ehurturk/learnopengl/README.md

 - `include/`

 Example:

-`sh generate_app.sh -p apps/learnopengl -n DepthTest` will create 2 files: `DepthTest.h` and `DepthTest.cpp` which is a boilerplate code for a new application.
+`sh generate_app.sh -p apps/learnopengl -n DepthTest`

+This will create 2 files: `DepthTest.h` and `DepthTest.cpp` which is a boilerplate code for a new application.
 Also the script will generate the necessary build files both in `Release` and `Debug`.

 Once you have made your app, you can go to `src/main.cpp` and instantiate your app.